-This week, Rose announced the next step in her sex-positive agenda: her own sex toy line designed in partnership with LELO, the high-end sex toy brand.
+In February, Rose announced the next step in her sex-positive agenda: her own sex toy line designed in partnership with LELO, the high-end sex toy brand.
 Although sex toys constitute a more than $15 billion dollar industry, a lot of people still don't talk openly about buying them.
 According to the press release, Rose's intention is to “embrace the normalcy of sex toys in everyday life.”

 The line includes four toys for women and two designed for men. “[Masturbation] is the safest sex in the world and I wanted to have a line for everybody,” said Rose.
 “Each and every kind of person.”

 In the spirit of opening up about masturbation and bedroom play, Broadly asked Rose for pro tips on self-pleasure and how to overcome the stigma surrounding sex toys.

 Broadly: Do you consider masturbation a form of self care?

 Amber Rose: I do!
 I believe that you get to know yourself and your body.
 You learn what pleases you.
 And even if you don’t want to use a sex toy when you’re having sex with your partner, I do believe that using a sex toy when you’re by yourself can help your sexual relationship with your partner.
 Then you know how to move and understand what you want [your partner] to do for you.

 How can we overcome the stigma around sex toys?